 But if you use POP to set up your emails with you won’t have to stress about wasting hosting space.

 Your veterinary website comes with Google Analytics installed.

 It’s a great way for you to see what’s happening on your website; who visits it and which pages they go to.

-But you could opt for the professional weekly analytics report that shares that information in a beautiful one page presentation, along with some social media metrics.
+But you also get a free weekly analytics report email that shares important information in a beautiful presentation, along with some social media metrics.